-The Russian airline S7 Airlines, a member airline of the global airline alliance oneworld, decided to go beyond meeting the requirements of IATA Resolution 753 and introduce the capability for individual travelers to track the progress of their own baggage on S7 Airlines flights in real-time.
+The airline, a member airline of the global airline alliance Oneworld, decided to go beyond meeting the requirements of IATA Resolution 753 and introduce the capability for individual travellers to track the progress of their own baggage on lights in real-time.

 First Line Software was selected to perform the software development based on their substantial experience across logistics, tracking, mobile development, digital transformation, and other relevant expertise.
 The functionality for this digital service was developed through an agreement with SITA since this digital service utilizes the BagJourney baggage handling technology.

-Tupac Bastidas, Senior PM/Head of Customer Experience Systems, S7 Airlines had this to say: “We decided to work with First line Software because we were looking for a strong partner with a high level of professionalism, which was clearly demonstrated by them during the nearly 2 years of our cooperation.”
+Senior PM/Head of Customer Experience Systems had this to say: “We decided to work with First line Software because we were looking for a strong partner with a high level of professionalism, which was clearly demonstrated by them during the nearly 2 years of our cooperation.”

 The digitalization of baggage handling and tracking is a giant step forward for the member airlines of IATA to improve the customer experience, increase security and enjoy tremendous savings from the reduced number of delayed or lost baggage.

-Read the S7 Airlines customer case study to learn more about the digital service developed by First Line Software.
-If you’d like to explore partnering with First Line on your digitalization project, Contact us today.
+If you’d like to explore partnering with First Line on your digitalization project, contact us today.